 Most homegrown tech companies with big ambitions will be eyeing international markets from the outset, as their plans are bigger than the UK market alone can cater for.
 The first international step is an important one, and a key challenge is understanding where your market is.
 Once you know where you’re going, you might want to consider whether you need to open an office in your new market, if so, in which city, and what are the local considerations such as culture and tax.

-With a lot of experience in helping companies scale internationally, RSM’s Going Global guide is a good place to start.
+With a lot of experience in helping companies scale internationally, find out how Tech Nation can help your business.

 4. People and talent

 Companies are made up of people after all, and at mid stage, there are some critical challenges relating to who you hire (and who you keep).
 As your company grows, you’ll need to build out your C-suite.
 Employer brand, something that might never have crossed your mind to consider, becomes important for finding the very best people in a crowded market.